Morocco

 You'll find us in the foothills of the Atlas Mountains in Morocco - a beautifully calm and peaceful oasis in North Africa.
 We'll be enjoying the hospitality of the Amazighe (Berbers) team who look after us with their amazing food and great hospitality.
 We're offering a week of Deep Listening and a week of Qigong and Meditation.

-What happens on the Meditation and Qigong week?
+What happens on the Deep Listening Meditation and Qigong week?

 There will be a number of meditation periods each day.
 You're welcome to join some or all of them.
 We'll have discussions around some central themes such as: the usefulness of roles, time, dealing with overwhelm and whatever else turns up on the day.